-The EU Capital Requirements Directive IV1 and the EU Regulation on Prudential Requirements for Credit Institutions and Investment Firms2 (CRR), hereafter referred to together as CRD IV, have for the most part been transposed into Icelandic law by amendments made to the Act on Financial Undertakings3 and with the Regulation on the Prudential Requirements for Financial Undertakings.4 These amendments incorporate, among other things, the CRD IV capital buffer requirements, disclosure requirements, minimum leverage ratio, supervisory review and evaluation process and capital definitions.
+The EU Capital Requirements Directive IV regulation 575/2013/EU and the EU Regulation on Prudential Requirements for Credit Institutions and Investment Firms regulation 575/2013/EU(CRR), hereafter referred to together as CRD IV, have been transposed into Icelandic law by amendments made to the Act no. 161/2002 on Financial Undertakings and with the Regulation no. 233/2017 on the Prudential Requirements for Financial Undertakings.
+These amendments incorporate, among other things, the CRD IV capital buffer requirements, disclosure requirements, minimum leverage ratio, supervisory review and evaluation process and capital definitions.